Doodle4Google: 2013

 Gayatri Ketharaman, a 15-year-old Pune teenager, emerged as the overall winner for this year's Doodle 4 Google contest.

 2014

 The Theme for 2014 Doodle4Google competition was 'A place in India I wish to visit'.
 Out of 12 finalists, Vaidehi Reddy was declared winner on 12 November and her doodle 'Natural and Cultural Paradise – Assam' was featured on Google's homepage on Indian Children's Day, 14 November.

 2015

-The theme for 2015 Doodle4Google competition is '"if I could create something for India it would be...".
+The theme for the 2015 Doodle4Google competition was '"If I could create something for India it would be...".
 Nine year-old P. Karthik from Visakhapatnam was declared as winner for his doodle titled "Plastic to Earth Machine."
 Karthik's Doodle was featured on the Google India homepage on November 14 to celebrate Children's Day.